vitek-karas/runtimelab/src/docs/binding-closures.md

 # Idiomatic Differences

 The main idiomatic difference has to do with the escaping/non-escaping varieties of closure.
 Obviously, C# doesn't make this distinction.
-As such, if a C# method gets passed a delegate from Swift that is non-escaping, it incumbent upon the user to never store it.
+As such, if a C# method gets passed a delegate from Swift that is non-escaping, it is incumbent upon the user to never store it.
 We can make this somewhat better by putting an attribute on such delegates that flags it as a non-escaping and create a Roslyn analyzer that looks for usage that would violate that.

 # Accessibility